I Feel Like No Woman Is Attracted To Me: Low Self-Esteem And How It Impacts Dating

 Poor communication can involve many different factors, including dishonesty, stonewalling, blaming, shaming, and mocking.
 While many of these unhealthy communication patterns might initially seem like willful manipulation, they are often the panicked coping mechanisms of someone with low self-esteem, who might feel they must belittle others to keep them around.
 This type of communication can fracture relationships and prompt the onset of low self-esteem in others.

-3) Creates false feelings of rejection
+1. Creates false feelings of rejection

 Low self-esteem can make everything seem like it is about you.
 Every time you walk past someone who laughs, you might internalize that laughter.
 Whenever you see your partner enjoying themselves with someone else, you might think you are not good enough and should disappear.
 Whenever your partner has a bad day or is in a foul mood, you might immediately assume you are the source of those feelings and begin to retreat from your relationship.
 Constantly feeling rejected can make keeping a personal relationship difficult.

-4) Encourages abandonment
+1. Encourages abandonment

-People with low self-esteem often feel like they have to abandon potential partners before they, themselves, are abandoned.
+People with low self-esteem often abandon potential partners before they, themselves, are abandoned.
 Low self-esteem is often accompanied by a pattern of pushing people away before getting close to guard against pain and rejection, which can make the partner feel alienated, unwanted, and unloved, leading to rejection.
 This kind of behavior creates a painful cycle within dating – or may mean that you avoid dating altogether to avoid being left behind, getting hurt, or feeling rejected.
 While dating is not an absolute necessity in life, most studies demonstrate that healthy relationships enjoy longer life spans and greater contentment in general.

 Improving self-esteem to improve dating